foxsi/foxsi-science/README.md

 	README.md				This file
 	foxsi.pro       Setup
-  param2012       Flight parameters 2012
-  param2014       Flight parameters 2014

 Directories:

-	calibration_data	data from the optics and detector calibration
-	data_2012:	contains FOXSI flight data files and processed data.
-			**This directory is ignored by git through .gitignore!**
-			All files are available for download on the FOXSI FTP site.
-	data_2014:	ditto, for FOXSI-2 data.
-Also ignored by .gitignore fermi		Script used for FOXSI-1 Fermi analysis (didn't find anything) help		Documentation directory (guides and examples) img			Imaging routines ishikawa	Routines and scripts written by Ishikawa linz		Lindsay's analysis directory, with many sample scripts.
-Use at own risk! milo		Milo's directory old			Deprecated items plots		Partial compilation of plots proc		Routines to process data from raw form to the various levels. psf			Some PSF code and plots from Steven resp		Response and effective area routines sam			Shared routines and scripts written by Säm schriste	Steven's shared routines and scripts spec		Spectral routines util		utility IDL routines vla			SAV files with VLA images
+	calibration_data	data from the optics and detector calibration fermi		Script used for FOXSI-1 Fermi analysis (didn't find anything) ghost-rays	Routines and data used to make ghost-image analysis help		Documentation directory (guides and examples) img		Imaging routines ishikawa	Routines and scripts written by Ishikawa linz		Lindsay's analysis directory, with many sample scripts.
+Use at own risk! nustar		Data and scripts for Nustar analysis old		Deprecated items parameters	Set global parameters proc		Routines to process data from raw form to the various levels. psf		Some PSF code and plots from Steven resp		Response and effective area routines sam		Shared routines and scripts written by Säm schriste	Steven's shared routines and scripts spec		Spectral routines util		utility IDL routines vla		SAV files with VLA images

 Detailed directory listing: